Director of Undergraduate Studies, Anthropology; Professor, Anthropology

 About

 Alaina Lemon is a socio-cultural, linguistic, and historical anthropologist.
-She tracks debates about communication and contact as they relate to material struggles over political and social change, especially as they affect people of the Romani diaspora and of Russia, where she conducted years of fieldwork.
+She tracks debates about communication and contact as they relate to material struggles over political and social change, especially as they affect the people of Russia, where she did years of fieldwork, and the Romani diaspora.

 Books: